 Makeup artists must be able to style hair for commercial, editorial, and fashion work.
 Fundamentals of hairstyling, from basic blow-drying to intricate up-dos prepare students for production work.

-This training is staged in a different atmosphere.
-Students now comprise a creative team; they learn to work with designers, models, creative directors and photographers.
+Students learn to work with designers, models, creative directors and photographers.
 Print advertising, catalog layouts, fashion editorial work, black & white and color photography, and runway shows are included.
-Students learn how to execute successful advertising campaigns and magazine editorial spreads ranging from commercial ‘clean beauty’ to high fashion ‘glam’ and fantasy makeup Students’ work is captured in several photo shoots.
-Students learn how to build a winning portfolio and plan their marketing strategy.
+Students’ work is captured in several photo shoots.

-Students learn the fundamental skills necessary to work in television and film, including music videos, commercials, daytime television, sitcoms, reality shows, TV series, news broadcasts, and films.
+Students learn the skills necessary to work in television and film, including music videos, commercials, daytime television, sitcoms, reality shows, TV series, news broadcasts, and films.
 Breaking down a script, industry terminology & protocols, and pre-production responsibilities are all included.
-Students learn how to work with a cinematographer and actors in the production of a short film.

 Even though your ultimate goal may be to work in film & television, you must also master fashion makeup.
 Think of your favorite movies.
 A movie is a story.
 As a makeup artist you will be expected to do any style of makeup.
 In the Production Makeup Artistry program you will master all genres of makeup.